Smallville season 3: Sets and locations

 Because of budget constraints, the production crew will often recycle sets to save money.
 For instance, the hospital corridor for Smallville Medical Center was transformed into Lex's cell in "Asylum", which was later transformed into the asylum corridor, before finally being morphed into Dr. Teng's laboratory in later episodes.
 When the production crew could not afford to rent a local night club, with all of the extras they needed, for more than one night they decided to film all of the wide shots—capturing the three hundred plus extras—on the first night.
 Then, with their remaining funds, they filmed close-ups of the actors with a limit of fifty extras in the background.
 When scenes in the season three premiere called for Lex to be stranded on a deserted island, instead of traveling to a beach, the crew found a mountain range in Vancouver that had an area in front of the mountain that resembled a beach.
 The resemblance was close enough that all they needed to do was to bring in some palm trees to complete the aesthetic they were going for.
 All of the island scenes were shot in one day.

 Sometimes the crew cannot get around the creation of a new set, or traveling to a remote location to film scenes for an episode.
 For instance, the Luthor mansion set was expanded this season.
 The production crew first began by expanding the second level in Lex's office, and then exposed the staircase leading up to the second level – it had originally been hidden by a wall.
 They also added a skylight and inserted lights in the background, giving the room a larger appearance.
-For scenes in "Legacy" that involved Dr. Swann, the crew traveled with Christopher Reeve to the New York Public Library to film, which was easier for him to journey to.
+For scenes in "Legacy" that involved Dr. Virgil Swann, the crew traveled with Christopher Reeve to the New York Public Library to film, which was easier for him to journey to.
 Reeve's schedule forced the production crew to shoot his scenes a month before the script for the episode was finalized.
-In season two, the crew was able to use the set of NBC's Third Watch, courtesy of John Wells, to film Reeve's scenes.
-The opening segment for "Truth" where Chloe questions a former co-worker of her father's about why her father was blacklisted by Lionel Luthor, had to be filmed over two nights; the crew ran out of time the first night because of the weather, so they filmed Mack's scenes in front of the studio.
+In season two, the crew was able to use the set of NBC's Third Watch (1999–2005), courtesy of John Wells, to film Reeve's scenes.
+The opening segment for "Truth" where Chloe questions a former co-worker of her father's about why her father was blacklisted by Lionel, had to be filmed over two nights; the crew ran out of time the first night because of the weather, so they filmed Mack's scenes in front of the studio.